lucaslopez/xfce-shibui/README.md

 ## How to run in XFCE

-Open "Session and startup", and add it there with user privileges.
+Open "Session and startup", then "Application autostart", and add it there on login with regular user privileges.

 ## How to run with crontab